mnewswanger/kube-ci/docs/jobs/rules.md

 Rules can be applied via the following methods:

-* `match` - Provided string matches the label
+* `exact` - Provided string matches the label
-* `regexMatch` - Provided regular expression matches the label
+* `exists` - Passes if the provided label exists
-* `noMatch` - Provided string does not match the label
+* `regex` - Provided regular expression matches the label

-* `regexNoMatch` - Provided regular expression does not match the label
+Each rule also supports inversion.

 Mutliple rules can be combined in both AND / OR combinations.
 Rules can be applied to `jobs`, `steps`, and `tasks`.